erraata/auto-usbip/README.md

 $ sudo udevadm control --reload
 ```

-Finally, make sure `ssh root@client` is accessible via passwordless public key authentication.
+Finally, make sure `ssh root@client` is accessible via passwordless key authentication.
 You should now be able to plug in a usb device to the server and have it automatically attach to the client.